September 5, 2016

 (I’m hoping short answers bring this full-circle quickly, efficiently, and truthfully.)

 She stares at me.
 She does not flinch.

 I’m not getting out of this.
 Not this question.
 Not on this night.
 Not on this kid’s watch.
-But I manage to divert her, which simply creates another string of questions, because I am no match for her.
+I do manage to divert her, however, which simply creates another string of questions, because I am no match for her.

 “Mama, why is it a great question?”